blowfishpro/B9PartSwitch/README.md

 ## Changelog

+### v2.3.0

+* Recompile against KSP 1.4.3
+* Remove a couple of hacky workarounds as fixes/improvements were added in KSP 1.4.3
+* Use resource display names rather than identifiers in module description
+* Extract all hard-coded UI strings into localization table

 ### v2.2.2

 * Fix texture replacements getting locked in when loading a craft in the editor if a part up the hierarchy renders procedural drag cubes